stennety/mywebsite/_posts/2015-07-19-reification-vs-erasure-in-java-collections.md

 published: true
 title: Reification vs. Erasure in Java Collections
 ---
 This is another concept I came across in Joshua Bloch's "Effective Java."
-According to [Wikipedia](https://en.wikipedia.org/wiki/Reification_(computer_science)),  "Reification is the process by which an abstract idea about a computer program is turned into an explicit data model or other object created in a programming language."
+According to [Wikipedia](https://en.wikipedia.org/wiki/Reification_(computer_science)),

+> Reification is the process by which an abstract idea about a computer program is turned into an explicit data model or other object created in a programming language.

 A reified collection in Java is one that enforces its element types at runtime.
 A collection that is implemented using erasure enforces its types at compile time (and "erase" their element type information at runtime).